 Concern has been highlighted by the House of Commons Communities and Local Government Committee and others about whether policies in the NPPF have led to a rise in unplanned development, where developers are able to gain planning permission at appeal for sites that the local authority did not intend for development.
 There is also a mixed reaction from planning professionals as to whether the provisions in the NPPF are working successfully to boost housing supply.

 A Housing white paper, Fixing our broken housing market was published in February 2017.
-The Government is consulting on the proposals and responses can be submitted until 2 May 2017.
-Many of the planning related proposals in the white paper would be done by making changes to the NPPF.
-Some of its headline proposals include:
+The previous Government consulted on the proposals but did not publish a response before the 2017 general election.
+Many of the planning related proposals in the white paper would be achieved by making changes to the NPPF.
+Some of its headline proposals included: